MicrosoftDocs/memdocs/sccm/desktop-analytics/about-updates.md

 #### End of service

 Devices are running a feature update that's past the end of service date.
+These dates are specific to Enterprise and Education windows editions and not Home, Pro, Pro Education or Pro for Workstations editions.
 For details about end of service dates, see [Windows lifecycle fact sheet](https://support.microsoft.com/help/13853/windows-lifecycle-fact-sheet).

 #### Not measured